 The Governor is appointed by the President of the Indian Republic.
 His term of office is fixed at 5 years.
 He must be a citizen of India.
-He must not be less than 35 years of age.
-He must not be holding any office of profit.
-He must not be a member of either House of the Parliament or of any State Legislature.
+He must not be less than 35 years of year He must not be hard the president of the He must not be a member of either.
+House of the Parliament or of any State Legislature.
 He draws a salary of Rs.
-5,500/-per mensem in addition to other allowances.
-He enjoys (i) Executive, (ii) Legislative, (iii) Financial and (iv) Judicial Powers.
-The Governor of a State in free India is merely a nominal head.
-He acts in accordance with the advice of his Ministers.
-But under certain circumstances he can act in his own discretion too.
-During emergency he becomes the direct agent of the President.
+5500-per menses in addition to other allowneces.
+He enjoys (i) Executive. (ii) Legislative, (iii) Fiancial and (ii) Additial Powers.
+The Governor of a State in free laids is merely a nonsimal head.
+He acts in accordance with the advice of the Ministers.
+But under certain becomes the direct agent of the President.